hfshr/jqbr/docs/widgets.md

 There are also three widgets that can be included, see them in action [here](https://querybuilder.js.org/demo.html#widgets).
 These are similar to plugins, but need to be specified in the filter as opposed to the plugin list.

-The possible options for the plugin value in each filter are one of "slider", "datepicker" or "selectize".
+The possible options for the plugin value in each filter are one of `"slider"`, `"datepicker"` or `"selectize"`.
 For example, to include the slider widget you could include the following in your list of filters.

 ```r